HillaryDanan/BIND/article_draft.md

 - Claude 3 Haiku: 55.1% coherence [95% CI: 51.7%-58.4%] - balanced architecture
 - GPT-3.5 Turbo: 38.3% coherence [95% CI: 35.9%-40.7%] - most neurodivergent-like

-All models show external-dominant processing (space/time/numbers > emotions/social), achieving 74.5% match with human brain organization patterns.
+All models show external-dominant processing (space/time/numbers > emotions/social), revealing consistent architectural patterns that create an unprecedented opportunity for comparison with human neural data.

+**The Vision: Direct Brain-AI Comparison**
+These parallel datasets—60+ human fMRI sessions analyzed with our 14-dimensional semantic framework and 630+ AI responses analyzed with the IDENTICAL framework—set the stage for revolutionary empirical work.
+For the first time, we can directly test whether AI linguistic patterns map to human neural organization.
+This isn't just theoretical—we have the data, the framework, and the methodology.
+The comparison awaits.

 **Limitations of Current Evidence**:
 - Trust dynamics in humans inferred from AI behavior—direct neural measurement needed
 - Boundary detection relies on linguistic markers—direct neural boundary detection in development
+- Brain-AI comparison not yet conducted—but framework and data are ready
 - Some architectural patterns observed in small samples—replication needed

 ### 2.2 Theoretical Synthesis: Why Boundaries Transform